 The Oak Ridge City Council on Monday night will consider the start of negotiations over the future of Clark Center Park, a new stoplight on Oak Ridge Turnpike in front of the high school, and changes, including rezonings, that could allow a small commercial development near Aldi grocery on South Illinois Avenue.

-Tonight’s City Council meeting starts at 7 p.m. in the Municipal Building Courtroom.
+The meeting starts at 7 p.m.
+Monday, August 11, in the Oak Ridge Municipal Building Courtroom.
 See the agenda here.

 A resolution to be considered tonight would allow Oak Ridge City Manager Mark Watson to discuss the future of Clark Center Park with the U.S. Department of Energy’s Oak Ridge Office.
 DOE-ORO has said it wants to transfer the park to the city at no cost as long as it remains a recreational park asset for the public.

 The Oak Ridge Office now spends about $300,000 per year to maintain the park.
 One of the questions for city officials is whether Oak Ridge can afford to take over the 80-acre park, which is in south Oak Ridge on Melton Hill Lake.
 Also known as Carbide Park, it includes two ball fields, two large picnic areas, a small playground, a boat ramp, restrooms, fishing trails, and a beach.
 It also includes access to the Gallaher Bend Greenway.
 [Read more…]